agathis-project/salix-arctica/README.md

 	remaining devices before full hardware shut-down occurs.

   - **active:**
-    - V3P3, V1P8 and VCORE regulators are turned on as well as the uP.
+    - uP is on.
-	- unused interfaces are turned off.
+	- all unused interfaces are turned off.

 ***